brucedkyle/architectures/docs/supplychain/sustainableenterprise.md

 Minimize the environmental impact of your operations.

+- Cut energy use.
 - Minimize/combine facility management work orders.
 - Use data from sensors, such as HVAC, refrigerator and freezer temperatures.
 - Identify and manage energy usage.
+- Green IT, reducing environmental impact of your data center.

 ## Background